microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 -   **null**: Works identically to a JavaScript null.
 -   **FluidHandle**: A handle to a Fluid DDS or Data Object in the current container.
 For more information about handles see [Handles]({{< relref "handles.md" >}}).

-The following subsections describe the available interior node types.
+The following subsections describe the available internal node types.

 #### Object nodes

 An object node is a TypeScript-like object with one or more named child properties.
-The object node's properties can in principle be any of the node types including interior node types; but typically the schema for the `SharedTree` that your code defines will specify for any object node a specific set of properties and node types of each.
+The object node's properties can in principle be any of the node types including internal node types; but typically the schema for the `SharedTree` that your code defines will specify for any object node a specific set of properties and node types of each.
 A `SharedTree` can have many object nodes at various places in the tree and they do not all have to conform to the same schema.
 Your schema can specify different properties for different object nodes.
 The schema also specifies whether a child property is required or optional, and it can assign a union datatype to any property.
 For example, a property could be either number or string.

 For information about creating the schema for an object node, see [Object schema](#object-schema).
 For information about adding an object node to the the `SharedTree` and about reading and writing to an object node, see [Object node APIs](#object-node-apis).